julien-muke/deploy-nextjs-app-on-aws-amplify/README.md

 Once you created the application, navigate to the project directory and open your project with a code editor (VS code).
 You can create more files within your application.

-For me, i've built my portfolio website with Next.js for handling the user interface, Three.js for rendering 3D elements, Framer motion for beautiful animations, and styled with TailwindCSS.
+For me, i've built my portfolio website with Next.js, Three.js, Framer Motion, and TailwindCSS.

 ![3D Screen Mockup 03_EDIT_01-JM-min](https://github.com/julien-muke/deploy-nextjs-app-on-aws-amplify/assets/110755734/06009c5c-6ea5-4afb-a199-764df861d4fd)

-Note: If you want a website example, i have a few React.js apps in my [GitHub repo](https://github.com/julien-muke) that you can clone into your local machine and use for this AWS demo.
+Note: I have a few React.js apps in my [GitHub repo](https://github.com/julien-muke) that you can clone into your local machine and use for this AWS demo.
 Feel free to follow and give it a star ⭐

 ## ➡️ Step 2 - Push your Next.js 14 app to GitHub